Last updated on January 4th, 2022

 Step 5: Microbial killing and formation of residual bodies

-Lysosomes contain lysozyme and variety antimicrobial and cytotoxic substances that can destroy phagocytosed microorganisms and cells.
+Lysosomes contain lysozyme and a variety of antimicrobial and cytotoxic substances that can destroy phagocytosed microorganisms and cells.
 Microorganisms are killed either by oxygen-dependent or by oxygen-independent mechanisms.

 - Oxygen-Dependent Killing: Activated phagocytes produce a number of reactive oxygen intermediates (ROIs) and reactive nitrogen intermediates that have potent antimicrobial activity.
 A metabolic process known as respiratory burst occurs in phagocytic cells that activate membrane-bound oxidase forming superoxide anion, hydroxyl radicals, and hydrogen peroxide.
 Other potent antimicrobial substances such as hypochlorite, nitric oxide, etc are also formed inside the phagolysosome.
 All of these substances showed marked antimicrobial activity against bacteria, fungi, parasitic worms, and protozoa.